 Educate yourself and know the signs that your asthma is agitated or getting worse.
 This is an effective way to keep your asthma under control.
 Your asthma could be getting worse if:

 By learning and watching these signs, you can control your asthma!

 The causes of asthma are not well understood, and the rapid increase in prevalence around the world is one the biggest mysteries in modern medicine.
 In the 1990s, scientists thought that diesel exhaust and pollution might be causing the asthma epidemic.
 However, they now believe that the picture is more complex, differing from individual to individual.

 The causes of asthma is better understood.
 People with asthma have chronic inflammation in their lungs and airway narrow more easily than people without asthma in response to a variety of factors, also known as triggers.
 Triggers can include:

-Each person with asthma reacts differently to each set of factors.
+A person with asthma can react differently to each set of factors.
 The identification of these factors and how to avoid them is a HUGE step for an individual in learning how to control their asthma.

 For more information, please see our other articles on asthma: